Tumult97/Obsidian-Files/Personal/Wedding/Menu.md

 ### Starters
 - One person has the below Restrictions
+	- Cannot have the following:
 		- No onions
 		- No garlic
 		- No Gravy
 		- No Wheat
 		- No Gluten
 		- No Shellfish
 		- No Mushrooms
+	- Can have the following:
+		- Rice
+		- Potatoes
+		- Meat
+		- Butternut
+		- Carrot
+		- Mash
+		- Chicken
+		- Cheese
 ### Mains
 - 4 x Vegetarian
 - Lactose Intolerant